molgenis/NGS_DNA/docs/ngs-protocols.md

 ```

 ### Step s24a: Gavin
-Tool that predict the impact of the SNP with the help of different databases (CADD etc).
+Tool that predicts the impact of the SNP with the help of different databases (CADD etc).

 **Scriptname:** Gavin
 **Toolname:** gavin-plus